bnjmnhssnn/NgramSearch/README.md

 NOTE: The provided sample file `/imports/15000_sample_products_german.txt` uses a product name as key **AND** value for demonstration purposes

 ### Query results and result quality
 Unlike a usual key-value store, NgramSearch will almost always return a large set of possible results when you run a query.
 The advantage is, you don't have to know the exact key under which a value was stored.
-For example, if you ask NgramSearch for the movie *Lost in
+For example, if you want to ask NgramSearch for the movie *Lost in Translation*, but you spell it utterly wrong, e.g. *Lostin trasnlatin*, it may return a result set containing *Lost in Translation, Lost in Space, Hotel Transsylvania* and *How to be a Latin Lover*. *Lost in Translation* will be on top of the list, because it is most similar to the search string.

+NgramSearch follows the [single responsibility principle] and therefore returns raw, unrefined results, ordered decending by the number of common ngrams with the search string.
+Surprisingly often, this raw output is directly usable and could be presented to the end user.
+But more often, you want to perform further refinements on the result set:
+* re-order items through advanced similarity algorithms (levenshtein distance etc.)
+* remove items below a certain similarity threshold
+* re-order items based on your own business rules, e.g. hide currently sold out products
+* group items
+* optically emphasize parts of the item to indicate the matched string fragment